Greece Moments Greece Moments

 The Geneleos Group along the Sacred Road

-The paved one is well preserved Holy Road right at the entrance, which once connected the ancient city (Pythagorio) with the Heraion over a length of 6 km.
+The well-preserved paved Holy Road is right at the entrance, once connecting the ancient city (Pythagorio) with the Heraion over a length of 6 km.

 To escape the midday heat, a visit to the Heraion of Samos in the early morning hours is recommended.
-Further excavations on the site are still ongoing, although it comes to a standstill from time to time due to a lack of financial resources.
+Further excavations on the site are still ongoing, though they come to a standstill from time to time due to a lack of financial resources.

 • Opening hours: Wed.–Mon.
 8:30 a.m. – 3 p.m.

-Far away from the tourist hustle and bustle, the locality of Kallithea in the far west of Samos an ideal starting point for hikes in the mystical Kerkis Mountains.
+Far away from the tourist hustle and bustle, the village of Kallithea in the far west of Samos makes an ideal starting point for hikes in the mystical Kerkis Mountains.

-Even with children it won’t be boring, because in the middle of the mountains monks once built their hermitages in caves, which inevitably awaken the urge to explore.
+Even with children it won’t be boring, because monks once built their hermitages in caves in the middle of the mountains, which are sure to awaken the urge to explore.

 wandern samos panagia makrini